yanyuwangluo/TGForwarder/README_EN.md

    - Click the "Sync All Dialogs" button on the Channel Management page
    - The synchronization process may take some time, please be patient
    - Synchronized data will be cached to the local database for faster access

+5. How to verify Telegram account when using Docker?
+   - View container logs when first starting: `docker-compose logs -f`
+   - Follow the prompts in the logs to enter the verification code
+   - You can use `docker-compose exec telerelay bash` to enter the container for operation

 ## License